 You will find a lot of golf courses across the nation are accommodating to junior golfers and set aside times for junior or family tee-off.
 Enquire at one of the golf courses in your area to see what club packages they have to sign your young golfer up to!

 Remember to keep it fun, educational and engaging and before you know it you’ll have a Jason Day in the making.
-See you on the green!
+Hopefully we’ve helped you on how you can get your kids into golf and we can see you on the green!